+The purpose of this discussion paper is to raise issues experienced by foster carers and identify solutions for the Department of Health and Human Services (DHHS) for the development of a carer strategy.
 The discussion paper development process has been informed by consultation with carers, industry and DHHS.
-While DHHS has provided some comments on this discussion paper, it has been developed by the Foster Care Association of Victoria and has not been approved or authorised by DHHS.
+While DHHS has provided some comments on this discussion paper, it has been developed by the Foster Care of Victoria and has not been approved or authorised by DHHS.

 The key focus of the discussion paper is on foster carers, although many of the identified issues and solutions will also apply to kinship and permanent carers.
+While all carers are in scope for the development of a carer strategy, DHHS is consulting with kinship and permanent carer organisations separately.